-- A. This item in the Agenda is meant for discussion only as under the provisions of Section 169(1) of the Companies Act, 1965 and Company's Articles of Association, the audited financial statements do not require the formal approval of the shareholders.
+- A. This item in the Agenda is meant for discussion only as under the provisions of Section 248(2) of the Companies Act, 2016 and Company's Constitution, the audited financial statements do not require the formal approval of the shareholders.
 As such, this matter will not be put forward for voting. - 1.
-A proxy may but need not be a member of the Company and the provisions of Section 149(1)(b) of the Companies Act, 1965 shall not apply to the Company. - 2.
+A proxy may but need not be a member of the Company. - 2.
 To be valid this form duly completed must be deposited at the registered office of the Company at Wisma Lebar Daun, No. 2, Jalan Tengku Ampuan Zabedah J9/J, Seksyen 9, 40000 Shah Alam, Selangor Darul Ehsan not later than forty-eight (48) hours before the time for holding the Meeting or any adjournment thereof. - 3.
-A member shall be entitled to appoint not more than two (2) proxies to attend and vote at the same meeting.
+A member shall be entitled to appoint not more than two (2) proxies to attend and vote at the same meeting. - 4.
+Where a member appoints two (2) proxies the appointment shall be invalid unless he specifies the proportion of his holdings to be represented by each proxy. - 5.
+Where a member is an authorised nominee as defined under the Securities Industry (Central Depositories) Act, 1991, it may appoint at least one (1) proxy but not more than two (2) proxies in respect of each Securities Account it holds with ordinary shares of the Company standing to the credit of the said Securities Account. - 6.
+If the appointer is a corporation, this form must be executed under its Common Seal or under the hand of its attorney.

-NOTICE OF 14TH ANNUAL GENERAL MEETING
+NOTICE OF 15TH ANNUAL GENERAL MEETING